 - Configure the Azure Diagnostics extension within your solution to install Profiler.

 - Deploy your service and generate traffic to view Profiler traces.

-- Make sure you've set up diagnostics for Azure Cloud Services.
+- Make sure you've set up diagnostics for your instance of Azure Cloud Services.

 - Use .NET Framework 4.6.1 or newer.

 - If you're using OS Family 4, install .NET Framework 4.6.1 or newer with a startup task.

 - OS Family 5 includes a compatible version of .NET Framework by default.